 Candidates must have graduated from a fully accredited ophthalmology residency program and be eligible for medical licensure in the state of Alabama.
 Candidates must be certified or eligible for certification by the American Board of Ophthalmology and have successfully completed an Ophthalmology Residency.

-Academic rank of Assistant, Associate or Professor, tenure-earning, tenured or non-tenure earning and salary are commensurate with experience and academic credentials.
+Academic rank of Assistant, Associate or Professor, tenure or non-tenure earning and salary are commensurate with experience and academic credentials.

 UAB is an Equal Opportunity/Affirmative Action Employer committed to fostering a diverse, equitable and family-friendly environment in which all faculty and staff can excel and achieve work/life balance irrespective of, race, national origin, age, genetic or family medical history, gender, faith, gender identity and expression as well as sexual orientation.
 UAB also encourages applications from individuals with disabilities and veterans.

 A pre-employment background check investigation is performed on candidates selected for employment.

 Internal Number: 1727